-New Maine Law Restricts Noncompete Agreements and Bans No-Poaching Agreements
+New ME Law Restricts Noncompete Agreements and Bans No-Poaching Agreements

 By: Shiloh Theberge

-Following a trend in several other states, including Massachusetts, New Hampshire, and Rhode Island, Maine is clamping down on the use of noncompete and no-poaching agreements.
-Specifically, on June 28, 2019, Maine Governor Janet Mills signed into law “An Act to Promote Keeping Workers in Maine.”
+Following a trend in several other states, including Massachusetts, New Hampshire, and Rhode Island, ME is clamping down on the use of noncompete and no-poaching agreements.
+Specifically, on June 28, 2019, ME Governor Janet Mills signed into law “An Act to Promote Keeping Workers in ME.”
 The law restricts employers use of noncompete agreements while providing clearer guidance on the enforceability of these agreements.
-Many employers hoped a recent lawsuit between two of Maine’s largest employers would clarify the law relating to noncompete agreements, but that case settled.
+Many employers hoped a recent lawsuit between two of ME’s largest employers would clarify the law relating to noncompete agreements, but that case settled.

 The new law defines noncompete agreements as those that prohibit “an employee or prospective employee from working in the same or similar profession or in a specified geographic area for a defined period of time following termination of employment.”

 First, employers can no longer enforce noncompete agreements with employees earning less than 400% of the federal poverty level ($49,960 for 2020).
 This provision reflects the belief that lower earning employees have less leverage to negotiate these agreements.